lsst-it/puppet-java_artisanal/REFERENCE.md

 ##### <a name="-java_artisanal--set_alternatives"></a>`set_alternatives`

-Data type: `Optional[Boolean]`
+Data type: `Boolean`

-Optional boolean.
 If false, do not set the /usr/bin alternatives to point to this version.

 Default value: `true`